 Despite the new digital era’s obvious competitive advantages for those organizations equipped to handle complex data queries, many companies are finding that their existing systems and IT infrastructures are buckling under the weight of all this data and are inadequate for their updated business requirements.
-They need a platform that’s optimized from the ground up to handle analytics on large volumes of data in real time and that can deliver the flexibility and scalability demanded by the current pace of change.
+They need a platform that’s optimized from the ground up to handle analytics on large volumes of data in real time and that can deliver the performance, reliability and scalability demanded by the current and future pace of change.

 “The amount of data and complexity of queries has become a business stumbling block,” says Brian Burke, global SAP Solutions executive for the IBM SAP Alliance.
 “From the customers’ perspective, it really is the perfect storm.”

 SAP HANA runs better on Power